-- Product & Content Safety Product safety is essential to upholding our consumers' trust and expectations, and we embed quality and safety processes into our production processes and the products we deliver.
+Product & Content Safety - Product safety is essential to upholding our consumers' trust and expectations, and we embed quality and safety processes into our production processes and the products we deliver.
 This includes embracing our responsibility to create safe, high-quality products and marketing them responsibly.
-This also includes our global product safety training program, which enhances our commitment to product safety and further empowers our employees to maintain the safety of our products and report any product safety concerns. - Employee Wellness and Talent Development We encourage our employees to "Speak Up," "Be Accountable," "Take Action," and "Grow Talent," and to promote innovation, trust, accountability and collaboration.
+This also includes our global product safety training program, which enhances our commitment to product safety and further empowers our employees to maintain the safety of our products and report any product safety concerns.

+- Employee Wellness and Talent Development We encourage our employees to "Speak Up," "Be Accountable," "Take Action," and "Grow Talent," and to promote innovation, trust, accountability and collaboration.
 The result is a work environment that encourages the well-being of our employees holistically: mind and body.
 We are also committed to developing our future leaders at every level.
 Our talent processes start with understanding what current and future talent is needed to deliver business goals, followed by a talent review process to assist managers with evaluating talent.
 Learning and development is a critical part of creating our culture of high performance, innovation and inclusion.
 We believe in transparency, accountability and inclusion, and performance and development plans to promote managers and employees have conversations about career aspirations, mobility, developmental goals and interests, inclusion and the work environment. - Employee Health and Safety We are committed to the environmental health and safety ("EHS") of our employees.
 We continuously strive to maintain our strong safety performance as we continue to operate our business around the globe.
-Our EHS training program tailored to anticipated job duties and is designed to promote a workforce that is engaged and empowered to report health and safety concerns, a management team who supports and invests in employee safety and the leadership of our skilled and experienced EHS team.
-The EHS team hosts regular meetings to share information and discuss best practices across plants and site training to our employees to promote compliance with applicable safety standards and regulations.
+Our EHS training program is tailored to anticipated job duties and is designed to promote a workforce that is engaged and empowered to report health and safety concerns, a management team who supports and invests in employee safety and the leadership of our skilled and experienced EHS team.
+The EHS team hosts regular meetings to share information and discuss best practices across plants and provides site training to our employees to promote compliance with applicable safety standards and regulations.
 Workplace incidents or near misses are reviewed carefully to identify and remediate applicable root causes. - Environmental Sustainability We are passionate about protecting our planet and conserving natural resources for future generations, including pursuing innovative ways to reduce our environmental impacts across our businesses.
 We drive our strategic environmental blueprint across our organization with the intention of reducing the environmental impacts of our products, minimizing the environmental footprint of our operations and processes and encouraging our employees and partners to embrace and promote environmental responsibility.

-We are proud of our efforts to further promote environmentally sustainable practices and have aligned our objectives against three industry frameworks, which will be used to help identify future goals for our environmental sustainability efforts: (i) Sustainability Accounting Standards Board ("SASB"); (ii) Global Reporting Initiative ("GRI"); and (iii) Climate Disclosure Project ("CDP").
+We are proud of our efforts to further promote environmentally sustainable practices and have aligned our objectives against three industry frameworks, which will be used to help identify future goals for our environmental sustainability efforts: (i) Sustainability Accounting Standards Board; (ii) Global Reporting Initiative; and (iii) Climate Disclosure Project ("CDP").
+With the enactment of various ESG disclosure rules, such as the European Corporate Sustainability Reporting Directive ("CSRD"), California's requirements and the pending SEC rule, we intend to re-evaluate these frameworks to ensure they closely align with our future disclosure obligations.